htmw/2024S-Med-X/Project/my-react-app/README.md

     ```
 ***

-# Front-End React Setup Locally
+# Front-End React Setup on Local Machine

 Below are instructions on how to run the front-end